CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 * The second volume mount shares the LocalCatalog contents and other local application resources.
 * The third volume mount is the output location of the joined connection.

-## Notes on CData BigQuery connection
+## Notes on CData BigQuery Connection

 The CData BigQuery Connection (shown below) requires authenticating to Google Cloud Storage along with providing the CDATA keys.
 This example is configured to use Google Service Account JSON credentials that is specified